Description

 Impact

-An out-of-bounds write occurs in the Microchip SERCOM-G1 UART driver when asynchronous DMA receive is enabled and a caller requests a one‑byte receive buffer.
-The DMA engine writes one byte past the end of the supplied buffer, exposing the adjacent memory to overwrite with received UART data.
-This flaw can induce a single‑byte memory corruption that may lead to a crash or denial of service, but it does not provide direct code execution or broader system compromise.
+An out-of-bounds write occurs in the Microchip SERCOM-G1 UART driver when asynchronous DMA receive is enabled and a one-byte receive buffer is requested.
+During the RX-complete interrupt service routine, the driver initiates a single-beat DMA transfer while a byte is already pending in the SERCOM DATA register; on this SoC the DMA writes one byte past the end of the supplied buffer.
+The overflowed byte is the UART RX data supplied by an adjacent attacker and it lies immediately after the buffer.
+Consequently, a single-byte memory corruption adjacent to the RX buffer can occur, potentially causing a crash or denial of service, but it does not provide direct code execution or broader system compromise.

 Affected Systems